Individuals with organizational responsibility may purchase goods and services using several procurement methods:

 - The departmental representative requesting the purchase must submit a written determination establishing the basis for the emergency.

-- The Director or his/her designee may approve emergency procurements up to their delegated signature authority.
+- The Director or their designee may approve emergency procurements up to their delegated signature authority.

 - Include the following documentation in the procurement file: